Sn3akySqu1d/Squidboard/README.md

 Squidboard is a tilted, 60% keyboard with a rotary encoder and oled display.
+It has a pomodoro timer, animations and more.

 Funded by Hack Club's Highway program
 ![alt text](JournalImages/image-18.png)